-Top 10 Patriotic Songs in Country Music
+Top 10 Patriotic Country Songs

-The Boot counts down our 10 favorite country music tributes to the USA.
+Below, The Boot counts down our 10 favorite country music tributes to the USA.

 Proudest Lines: "Only in America / Where we dream in red, white and blue / Only in America / Where we dream as big as we want to."